-No planning component is more influential in defining the personality of your wedding more than the printed materials that accompany it.
+No planning component is more influential in defining the personality of your wedding more than planning your printable pieces.
 With the average wedding, up to six pieces are designed and used to correspond with guests throughout the months leading up to the wedding.
 The day of, an additional six pieces could be used to provide additional direction.
 It is imperative to have each element in place as guests are invited and welcomed at your wedding.
 Here is a list of the most sought after materials, when they should be designed, and how they should be displayed.

 The largest collection of printed materials you will design for the wedding will combine to form the invitation suite.
 These items include: the invitation to the wedding, the RSVP card and pre-addressed envelope, the information card, and the outside envelope to hold it all together for mailing.
 The invitation suite is the first indication to guests of the formality of the wedding.
 It is chockfull of information and details for all to know and use as they plan to attend.
 You should begin pulling together the information, colors, and design of the invitations 4 months prior to the wedding.
 After final approval, the invitation suite should be printed, addressed, stuffed and mailed out no later than 2 months prior to the wedding.

 - Invitation: the wedding invitation should reflect the look of your wedding: formal, casual, modern, rustic, etc. It should also include your names, date and time of the wedding, and the venue’s name and address.
 It is up to your discretion whether to indicate if there is to be a reception following or if it is an adult-only affair.